-Rani Holdings' Board of Directors consists of nine directors.
-There are nine nominees for director this year.
+Rani Holdings' Board of Directors currently consists of nine directors.
+In April 2023, the Board of Directors approved a change in the number of members of the Board of Directors from nine to eight, which change will be effective as of the date of the 2023 annual meeting.
+Accordingly, there are eight nominees for director this year.
 Each director to be elected and qualified will hold office until the next annual meeting of stockholders and until his or her successor is elected, or, if sooner, until the director's death, resignation or removal.
-Each of the nominees listed below, except for Mses.
-Rometty and Baranowski, is currently a director of the Company who was previously elected by the stockholders.
-Mses.
-Rometty and Baranowski were recommended for nomination to the Company's Board by its Nominating and Corporate Governance Committee.
+Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders.
 Although the Company does not have a formal policy regarding attendance by members of the Board of Directors at annual meetings of stockholders, all directors are encouraged to attend.
+Eight directors attended the Company's 2022 annual meeting of stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or virtually or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the nine nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nine nominees named below.
+Accordingly, the eight nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the eight nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by Rani Holdings.
 Each person nominated for election has agreed to serve if elected.
 The Company's management has no reason to believe that any nominee will be unable to serve.